How to Roll Back Device Drivers in Windows 11

 Note: You must be signed in with an account that has administrator privileges to make these changes.

-In the Device Manager, find the device you are having trouble with.
+Once the Device Manager is open, find the device causing the driver conflict.
 Click the small arrow next to the device category to see the hardware list.
 Right-click the specific device and select Properties.

 In the new window that pops up, click the Driver tab at the top.
 You will see a button labeled Roll Back Driver.
-Click it to begin the process.
+If the button is greyed out, it means there is no older version available to revert to.

 Summary

-• Rolling back is a simple way to fix stability issues caused by new updates.
+- Rolling back is a simple way to fix stability issues caused by recent updates.

-• Use the Device Manager to manage your hardware drivers.
+- Use the Device Manager (⊞ Win+X) to manage your hardware drivers.

 Richard